PNNL-Comp-Mass-Spec/RomicsProcessor/README.md

 .

 This example consist in an analysis of the proteome of B. cereus grown in different media.
-The Raw LC-MS/MS data is publicly available, on [MassIVE] (https://massive.ucsd.edu/ProteoSAFe/dataset.jsp?task=6d0ca42ca79244a49d66a80fd741ba28), FTP link here ->
+The Raw LC-MS/MS data is publicly available, on [MassIVE](https://massive.ucsd.edu/ProteoSAFe/dataset.jsp?task=6d0ca42ca79244a49d66a80fd741ba28), FTP link here (
 [link](ftp://massive.ucsd.edu/MSV000085696/)
-.
+).

 It was analyzed using MaxQuant set with the
 [attached parameters](https://github.com/PNNL-Comp-Mass-Spec/RomicsProcessor/blob/master/Example/parameters.txt)